 1. Slow Loading Time (Mistake + Solution)

 A slow-loading landing page is one of the biggest reasons for high bounce rates.
-In fact, studies show that 53% of users will leave a page if it takes more than 3 seconds to load, significantly affecting your conversion rates and user experience.
-In today's fast-paced world, visitors expect pages to load almost instantly.
-If your landing page takes longer to load, they are likely to abandon it and turn to a competitor's site.
-Slow loading times also affect your website's ranking on search engines like Google, which further reduces traffic and leads to fewer conversions.
+In fact, studies show that 53% of users will leave a page if it takes more than three seconds to load, which significantly affects your conversion rates and user experience.
+This is a classic example of how landing-page-error violations impact end user experience.

 Solution:

-To start fixing this issue, first measure your current load time using tools like Google PageSpeed Insights, which offer detailed reports on your website’s performance and pinpoint areas for improvement.
-For reference, a loading time under 3 seconds is considered good, with an ideal target being 1-2 seconds for the best user experience.
+To start fixing this problemfirst measure your current loading time using tools such as Google PageSpeed Insights, which provide detailed reports on your website’s performance and point areas for improvement.
+For example, a loading time under 3 secs is deemed good, with an ideal target being 1-2 seconds for the most promising user experience.

 To improve your page speed, try these solutions: